blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 Invoke-BloodHound -CollectionMethod All
 ```

 ## Spoofing WSUS (Windows Server Update Services)

 Looking at the new bloodhound scans we have access to a certificate template, that would probably let us
-impersonate the afforementionned wsus server TLS wise.
+impersonate the aforementioned WSUS server TLS wise.
 But we also need to gain some kind of man in the middle
-possition, probably by creating a dns record to point the wsus address to our own machine
+position, probably by creating a DNS record to point the WSUS address to our own machine

 ### Leverage ADIDNS to Impersonate the WSUS Server